daujerrine/trash/haskell.md

     [1,2,3,4]
 ```

-List Indexing works like this:
+List Indexing works like this.
+List indices start from 0.:

 ```
 Example 4.2